mmarcon/cloudplayer/README.md

  * [Cloudplayer on iOS](http://youtu.be/cI2Q1fZCf70)
  * [Cloudplayer bookmarklet](http://youtu.be/N46OgvOjEDE)

+## Known bugs

+The app works great on Chrome for Android, but unfortunately it does not behave well on Android's stock browser.
+Sometimes when tracks are in the playlist and the play button is touched everyhting just disappears from the playlist.

 ## Feedback on Soundcloud API

 Easy to use, although documentation could be a bit easier to use, sometimes things are hard to find (e.g. I can never find *Search*, it takes me a while to go through all the sections and find it).